Hilary, one of our secretaries at work gave me this recipe.

 When the kids on our street were smaller, I was convinced that they could smell my Chocolate cake cooking, as it would no sooner be out of the oven than the doorbell would ring, and there they would all be, grinning, waiting for it to cool…

-This is the cake I made for birthday parties, with melted white chocolate to pipe a wobbly message for the lucky recipient; I’ve dressed it up with cream, kirsch, cherries and grated chocolate as sort-of Black Forest Gateau for desserts (it works really well for that); to celebrate the kids exam results, and once even as a gesture of sympathy when a beloved cat from down the road ran out of lives… I even make one for Christmas too – it’s a multi-talented cake!
+This is the cake I made for birthday parties, with melted white chocolate to pipe a wobbly message for the lucky recipient; I’ve dressed it up with cream, kirsch, cherries and grated chocolate as sort-of Black Forest Gateau for desserts (it works really well for that); to celebrate the kids exam results, and once even as a gesture of sympathy when a beloved cat from down the road ran out of lives… I make one for Christmas too, simply because everyone occasionally wants something ‘not-too-Christmassy’!

 EQUIPMENT: